MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-hotfixing-appsource-app.md

 | 1.0.0.0 | 22.0 |
 | 2.0.0.0 | 23.0 |

-If you submit a new version 1.5.0.0 with the `application` property set to 22.0.0.0, the technical validation will verify that:
+If you submit a new version 1.5.0.0 with the `application` property set to 22.0.0.0, the technical validation verifies that:
 - There are no breaking changes between 1.0.0.0 and 1.5.0.0, and that
 - There are no breaking changes between 1.5.0.0 and 2.0.0.0.